 Buying a used bike

-Buying a used bike comes with more risks.
-But with the right approach they can all be minimised
+Buying used rather than new comes with more risks.
+But with the right approach they can all be minimised.

 There’s ‘used’ and ‘used’.
 A low-kilometres, single-owner machine that’s still under warranty is a far cry from a twenty-year-old hack with no service history.
-So, what do you need to do to make sure you make a good purchase?
+So what do you need to do to ensure you make a good purchase?